Skip to content

 The call is 20 minutes.
 Four phases.
-If you can close a right-fit buyer in 20 minutes, you do not need a second call, and a proposal is not a deliverable.
+If you can close a right-fit buyer in 20 minutes, the second call becomes unnecessary and the proposal collapses into the conversation itself.
 Here is the exact script I run.

 Prerequisites

-Three things have to be true before the call or the 20-minute frame collapses.
+Three things have to be true before the call, otherwise the 20-minute frame collapses.

 The buyer has read the page.
-The call is not a first-touch conversation.
-If the buyer is still figuring out whether the work is something they want, that is a different call and it should not happen on your calendar.
+The call is for confirming, not learning.
+If the buyer shows up still figuring out whether the work is something they want, that's a different conversation and it shouldn't be eating one of your real calendar slots.
 Put the substance on the page so buyers self-select before they book.

 A short intake has been filled.
-Three questions, no more: what are they trying to do, what is their current stack, what is their realistic timeline.
-The intake does three things at once: it filters out the buyers who are not serious, it gives you 90 seconds of prep time, and it lets you start the call with the buyer's own language.
+Three questions, max: what are they trying to do, what's their current stack, what's their realistic timeline.
+The intake does three things at once.
+It filters out tire-kickers, it gives you 90 seconds of prep time, and it lets you start the call in the buyer's own language.

 The calendar is hard-capped at 20 minutes.
 Not "a 30-minute slot with 20 minutes of content."
 An actual 20-minute booking.
 Calendar bloat is what kills the discipline.
-If the calendar says 30 minutes, the call runs 30 minutes.
-If the calendar says 20, you learn to fit the work into 20.
-The cap is what forces the script to hold.
+A 30-minute slot fills 30 minutes, every time.
+A 20-minute slot forces the script to hold.
+The cap is the script.

 Step 1: The 3-minute open (minutes 0-3)

 Open with the buyer's own words.
-Read their intake back to them, slightly restructured: "You said you are running a Shopify store at around $3M, your tracking setup feels off, and you have about four weeks before your next campaign push.
+Read their intake back to them, slightly restructured: "You said you're running a Shopify store at around $3M, your tracking setup feels off, and you have about four weeks before your next campaign push.
 Did I get that right?"

 Two things happen when you open this way.
 The buyer feels heard, because you already know what they said.
 And you skip the first five minutes of most discovery calls, which is the buyer re-explaining what they already wrote.

 Confirm the 20-minute cap out loud.
 "I've got you on the calendar for 20 minutes.
 I'm going to be direct on pricing and next steps so we don't run over.
 Sound good?"
 Almost nobody says no. Most buyers appreciate it.
-The ones who push back on the cap are the ones who were going to waste the call anyway.
+The handful who push back on the cap are usually the same ones who were going to waste the call anyway.

 Ask the one strategic question that sets the frame for everything after.
-For my work, it's: "What would have to be true for this engagement to be obviously worth it for you?"
+The one I run is: "What would have to be true for this engagement to be obviously worth it for you?"
 The answer tells you what the buyer is actually optimizing for.
-Revenue, time saved, risk reduction, a specific deadline.
+Could be revenue, could be time saved, could be risk reduction, could be a specific deadline.
 The rest of the call runs against that target.

 Step 2: The disqualifier pass (minutes 3-9)

 Six minutes of the 20 are for disqualification.
-This is the highest-return part of the call.
-Four questions, each designed to fail fast if the buyer is not a fit.
+Honestly, this is the highest-return part of the call.
+Four questions, each designed to fail fast when the fit is wrong.

 Disqualifier 1: "What's your budget range for this?"

 Ask it directly.
-If the buyer names a number that is not in your tier range, end the call gracefully.
-Do not try to stretch the buyer into your range.
-Do not apologize for your pricing.
-Refer them to the productized option if there is one, or to someone whose rates fit, and close the call in minute 9 instead of minute 20.
-You just saved both of you 11 minutes.
+If the buyer names a number outside your tier range, end the call gracefully.
+Hold the line on your range and your pricing without apologizing.
+Refer them to the productized option if you have one, or to someone whose rates do fit, and close the call in minute 9 instead of minute 20.
+You just gave both of you 11 minutes back.

 Disqualifier 2: "Who else is involved in this decision?"

-If the buyer cannot commit without a partner, a board, or a finance lead, the call is not a close call.
-It's an information-gathering call for someone else.
-That is fine, but run it differently: give them the shortest useful framing, send the product link, and schedule a follow-up with the actual decision-maker.
-Do not try to close through a proxy.
+If the buyer can't commit without a partner, a board, or a finance lead, treat the call as info-gathering for someone else.
+That's fine, just run it differently.
+Give them the shortest useful framing, send the product link, and schedule a follow-up with the actual decision-maker.
+Closing through a proxy almost never sticks.

 Disqualifier 3: "When would you want to start?"

-Timing is a disqualifier because most calls assume immediate start and most buyers mean "sometime in the next quarter."
-If the timeline does not match your capacity, don't force it.
-Point to the availability page and let the buyer self-book later.
-A buyer who books a future slot with intent converts better than a buyer who starts immediately under pressure.
+Timing is a disqualifier because most calls assume immediate start and most buyers actually mean "sometime in the next quarter."
+When the timeline doesn't match your capacity, don't force it.
+Point them to the availability page and let them self-book later.
+A buyer who books a future slot with intent converts better than one starting today under pressure.

 Disqualifier 4: "Have you tried to solve this before?"

 The answer reveals whether the buyer has a real problem or a perceived one.
-If they've tried two things that didn't work, they have a real problem and they will value a working solution.
-If they've never tried anything, they may not yet feel the pain enough to invest.
+Two failed attempts means they have a real problem and they'll value a working solution.
+Zero prior attempts usually means they don't feel the pain enough yet to invest.
 That second buyer is a bad fit for a call today but a good fit for a cheaper productized tier.
 Route them there instead.

 Step 3: The specifics (minutes 9-15)

 Get the specific deliverable named.
 "Based on what you said, the work would be X, delivered Y, and the outcome we'd both know it worked would be Z." Make the buyer nod along or push back.
-If they push back, adjust the deliverable in real time.
-If they nod, you have alignment.
+Pushback means adjust the deliverable in real time.
+A nod means you have alignment.

 Ask what they have already tried.
-This is not a rehash of disqualifier 4.
-This is specific: what platforms, what tools, what internal resources, what stuck.
+This is going one layer deeper than disqualifier 4, getting specific.
+What platforms, what tools, what internal resources, what stuck.
 The answer tells you where the previous attempts failed and where your work has to land differently.

 Name the constraints you will not work inside.
 If the buyer wants an engagement that requires ongoing retainer hours past the sunset date of 2026-12-31, say so now.
 If they want something that only the productized ladder can deliver, say so now.
-The buyer should leave this phase knowing exactly what you will do and what you will not.
+The buyer should leave this phase knowing exactly what's in and what's out.

-Do not promise anything in this phase you will not write down.
+Do not promise anything in this phase you wouldn't write down.
 The promise you make here is the one the buyer will remember six weeks from now.
 Be conservative and specific.

 Step 4: The close (minutes 15-20)

 Five minutes for the close.
-State the price on the call.
-Do not reserve pricing for a follow-up proposal.
+State the price live on the call.
+The follow-up proposal is the move that loses the deal.

 Give the buyer 30 seconds of silence to think.
-If they say yes, send the Stripe checkout link, the intake form, or the statement of work - whatever the next step is for your tier - during the call.
-Do not say "I'll send you a proposal."
+If they say yes, send the Stripe checkout link, the intake form, or the statement of work during the call itself, whatever the next step is for that tier.
+The "I'll send you a proposal" line is a relic of hourly billing.
 The proposal was everything you just said.

-If they say "let me think," give them one specific question to answer: "What specifically do you need to confirm before committing?"
-That question either surfaces a real blocker (budget approval, timing, a specific scope concern) you can address right now, or it surfaces the buyer's reluctance, which is its own information.
+If they say "let me think," give them one specific question to answer.
+"What specifically do you need to confirm before committing?"
+That surfaces either a real blocker (budget approval, internal timing, a specific scope concern) you can address right now, or it surfaces the buyer's reluctance, which is its own information.
 Reluctant buyers rarely close later.
-They book another call that never materializes.
+They book another call that doesn't materialize.

 Close the call at minute 20.
 Even if the conversation feels like it could productively run five more minutes, end it on time.
 The discipline of the cap is what makes future buyers trust the frame.